An exploration of the potential of digital manipulation of type, to liberate us from traditional methods of typography and design.

 The text should not necessarily take the form of an object or recognizable visual element.
 Instead, the type forms should be treated as visual objects themselves, and arranged in a way that suggests a mood or attitude.

-Your role as a designer
+your role as a producer of media

 To help you focus and clarify the point of your communication, consider the following questions:

 (imaginary or based on a real organization or business)

 Why are they hiring you to say it?

 Who are they saying it to?